stefan-kolb/paasyard/README.md

 ```

 ## TODO
-- Beware that it's currently Ruby focused for some vendors (Beanstalk, OpenShift: Ruby 2.0).
+- Beware that it's currently Ruby focused for some vendors (cloudControl, dotCloud, Beanstalk, OpenShift: Ruby 2.0).
 - Only use `create -> push...push -> delete` workflow for safety now, as SSH keys are pushed on create and removed on delete only at the moment.